edwin-Marrima/aws-lamba-s3-trigger/README.md

 npm install
 ```

 Lambda functions run on **LINUX** instances on aws servers.
 Therefore, it is necessary that the installation of the packages be done in such a way that it is compatible with the **LINUX** operating system.
-The command, **rmdir /Q /S node_modules && npm install --platform=linux --arch=x64 sharp** delete files installed on Windows OS and install for x64 architecture and **lINUX** OS
+The command, **rmdir /Q /S node_modules && npm install --platform=linux --arch=x64 sharp** delete node_modules files installed on Windows OS and install for x64 architecture and **LINUX** OS